 Dr. Ronald Holleman - Director of Bands, Oak Park Public Schools, Oak Park, IL

-Dr. Ernest Jennings, Jr. — Assistant Director of Bands, University of Central Missouri, Warrensburg, MO
+Dr. Ernest Jennings, Jr. - Director of Bands, College of the Holy Cross, Worcester, MA

 Dr. Kevin Kessler - Director of Athletic Bands, South Dakota State University, Brookings, SD